Classical Multiseparable Hamiltonian Systems, Superintegrability and Haantjes Geometry: Future perspectives

-Instead, finding a Nihenjuis operator without the help of the $\omega \mathscr{H}$ structure can be computationally cumbersome.
-Usually, one tries to construct Nijenhuis operators as reductions of bi-Hamiltonian structures associated to systems defined in a higher-dimensional space.
+We mention that finding a Nijenhuis operator without the help of the $\omega \mathscr{H}$ structure can be computationally cumbersome.
+Usually, one tries to construct Nijenhuis operators as reductions of bi-Hamiltonian structures associated with systems defined in a higher-dimensional space.
 Another possibility is to generate $\omega N$ structures as Yano liftings of Nijenhuis operators defined in the configuration space.
 However, these procedures are not generally applicable: only in some cases one can determine a system (easily tractable within the Nijenhuis approach), that by reduction gives the original system under study (and consequently, its $\omega N$ structure).
-Also, there are systems (as the Drach-Holt and the Post-Winternitz ones) whose Nijenhuis structure is not obtainable as a Yano complete lift.
+Also, there are systems, as the Drach-Holt and the Post-Winternitz ones, whose Nijenhuis structure is not obtainable as a Yano complete lift.

-Nevertheless, determining a $\omega \mathscr{H}$, as shown in this article (and in many examples of \cite{TT2016prepr}, \cite{TT2016SIGMA}) is a direct procedure, computationally affordable, since the differential equations for the Haantjes chains are usually quite manageable.
+Nevertheless, as shown in this article (and in many examples of \cite{TT2016prepr},\cite{TT2016SIGMA}), for determining an $\omega \mathscr{H}$ structure a direct, computationally affordable procedure is available, since the differential equations for the Haantjes chains are in general quite manageable.

 \vs